 This brochure describes the benefits of HealthPlus of Michigan under our contract (CS 2712) with the United States Office of Personnel Management, as authorized by the Federal Employees Health Benefits law.
+Customer service may be reached at (800) 332-9161 or through our website: www.healthplus.org.
 The address for HealthPlus of Michigan administrative offices is: